hollownotempty/Portfolio_4/README.md

 ## User Stories
-   1. As a {USER}, I want {TO BOOK A CALL}, so that {I CAN ORGANIZE A MEETING WITH THE PRODUCER}.
+   1. As a {USER}, I want {TO CONTACT THE PRODUCER}, so that {I CAN GET THEM TO WORK ON MY MUSIC}.
-   2. As a {admin}, I want {to be able to view/manage booked appointments}, so that {I can keep control over them}.
+   2. As a {admin}, I want {to be able to view/manage submitted info}, so that {I can keep control over them}.
-   3. As a {user and admin}, I want {to receive an email confirming my appointment}, so that {I can be informed when it goes through}.
+   3. As a {user and admin}, I want {to receive an email confirming my submission}, so that {I can be informed when it goes through}.
+   4. As a {USER}, I want {TO UPLOAD A LINK TO MY FILES}, so that {THE ADMIN CAN DOWNLOAD THEM}.
+   5. As a {ADMIN}, I want {TO BE ABLE TO SEND THE USERS THEIR FILES}, so that {THEY CAN HAVE THE FINISHED PROJECT}.
-   4. As a {user}, I want {to only be able to book a free slot}, so that {I can speed up the booking process}.
+   6. As a {ADMIN}, I want {TO BE ABLE TO DOWNLOAD THE USERS STEMS}, so that {I CAN WORK ON THEIR PROJECT}.
-   5. As a {user}, I want {a page I can go to with all the info about my appointment}, so that {I can cancel, reschedule or remind myself about my appointment info}.
+   8. As a {user}, I want {a page I can go to with all the info about my appointment}, so that {I can cancel, reschedule or remind myself about my appointment info}.
+   9. As a {USER}, I want {TO SEE TESTIMONIALS FROM PAST CLIENTS}, so that {I CAN SEE WHAT PEOPLE ARE SAYING BEFORE I HIRE THE PRODUCER}.
+   10.

 ## Technology Design

+### Data Models
+   This project uses one main data model and that is the Appointment model.
+This is the model that logs all the info that the user gives in the ModelForm, including first name, last name, email, file link and the date it was booked.

-### User interface
+### User Interface
+   The interface for this website did not need to be too complicated, as a simple site like this does not need to reinvent the wheel.
+Everything was styled using MaterializeCSS to keep a cohesive look.
+Users are also presented with djangos built in messages upon certain actions (such as loggin in, loggin out, submitting a form etc) to keep them informed on their journey through the site.

 ## Technologies Used